kubesphere/website/content/en/docs/project-user-guide/alerting/alerting-policy.md

    - **Name**.
 A concise and clear name as its unique identifier, such as `alert-demo`.
    - **Alias**.
 Help you distinguish alerting policies better.
    - **Description**.
 A brief introduction to the alerting policy.
-   - **Duration (Minutes)**.
-An alert will be firing when the conditions defined for an alerting policy are met at any given point in the time range.
+   - **Threshold Duration (min)**.
+The status of the alerting policy becomes Firing when the duration of the condition configured in the alerting rule reaches the threshold.
    - **Severity**.
 Allowed values include **Warning**, **Error** and **Critical**, providing an indication of how serious an alert is.

 3. On the **Alerting Rule** tab, you can use the rule template or create a custom rule.
 To use the template, fill in the following fields.